 When to Review Your Homeowners Insurance

 New valuables.
-If you’ve acquired any new valuables in your home, like expensive jewelry or that 67-inch flat-screen TV you’ve had your eye on, make sure to add them to your home inventory and update your policy to reflect the new values.
+If you’ve acquired any new valuables in your home, like expensive jewelry or a flat-screen TV, make sure to add them to your home inventory and update your policy to reflect the new values.
 What your belongings are worth adds up quicker than you think, so it’s important to understand how much coverage you need to adequately cover your personal property.

 Outdoor additions.
-Upgrades to your property, such as a storage shed, riding lawnmower or in-ground swimming pool, are noteworthy outdoor additions that should prompt you to review your homeowners policy.
+Upgrades to your property, such as a storage shed, gazebo, fence or swimming pool, are noteworthy outdoor additions that should prompt you to review your homeowners policy.
 These types of additions are known as other structures and aren’t always included in your standard policy unless you specifically purchase the coverage.

 Newly finished basement.
 If you’ve completed a basement renovation, your fresh digs may require additional water backup coverage.
-That’ll help protect your new furniture and carpet in the event a drain backs up or a sump pump fails.
+This’ll help protect your new furniture, carpet and other personal property in the event a drain backs up or a sump pump fails.

-Safety updates.
+Smart home safety updates.
 We love to see that you’re proactively protecting your home and your family, and we’ll reward you for it, too!
-If you equip your home with qualifying smart home devices, like the Frontpoint Home Security System, Ring Video Doorbell, smoke/fire detection, water leak monitoring or theft protection, you may qualify for a discount.
+If you equip your home with qualifying smart home devices, like the Frontpoint Home Security System, Ring Video Doorbell, smoke/fire detection, water leak monitoring or theft protection, you may qualify for a homeowners discount.
 Contact your agent to find out how you can cut costs on your policy.

 Fun stuff.
 Make sure to tell your insurance company if you’ve made any additions like a swimming pool, trampoline, hot tub or swing set, so you’re covered properly in the event of an accident.
 If you add these types of enhancements that are especially appealing to children, they’re considered an “attractive nuisance,” and you could be held liable for any injury to a child, even one who is trespassing on your property.

 New pet.
-If you plan on bringing Biscuit home to become the newest member of the family, be sure to let your insurance company know.
-In the event Biscuit unexpectedly takes a nip at someone, you want to make sure you’re properly covered.
-Typically, a pet is covered under your liability policy, but certain breeds are considered high risk and may be ineligible.
+If you plan on bringing Fido home to become the newest member of the family, be sure to let your insurance company know.
+In the event Fido unexpectedly takes a nip at someone, you want to make sure you’re properly covered.
+Here’s some more insight on dogs and homeowners insurance.

 Property inflation adjustment.
-Typically, your insurance provider automatically adjusts your policy with building cost inflation, but double-check just to be sure.
+Typically, your insurance company automatically adjusts your policy to keep up with building cost inflation, but double-check just to be sure.
 If building costs are rising, you want to make sure your insurance coverage keeps up.

 Reviewing your homeowners insurance doesn’t have to be a time-consuming chore.
-A quick chat with your American Family agent will help to make sure your limits are meeting your needs.
+A quick chat with your American Family agent will help to make sure your policy is meeting your needs.
 Get smart about homeowners insurance by reading up on questions to ask your agent, and check out our homeowners coverages to stay up-to-date on all the ways you can stay protected.